frjanibo/Stream/README.md

 Of course!
 720p and 1080p work fine, provided you have enough bandwidth, and there are enough people on the torrent (see video).

 #### Doesn't sequential download on bittorrent is bad?
 Generally, yes.
-However, Stream respects the same [requirements "defined" by uTorrent 3](http://www.utorrent.com/help/faq/ut3#faq2[/url]).
-Also, Stream tries to make it up to the swarm by seeding while you watch the movie.
+However, XBMCtorrent respects the same [requirements "defined" by uTorrent 3](http://www.utorrent.com/help/faq/ut3#faq2[/url]).
+Also, XBMCtorrent tries to make it up to the swarm by seeding while you watch the movie.

 #### What about seeding?
-Stream will seed the file you're watching until it's finished playing.
+XBMCtorrent will seed the file you're watching until it's finished playing.
 For instance, if the download of a 2 hours long movie is finished in 10 minutes, you'll continue seeding it until you finish watching the movie.
 This is by design, to make up for the fact that we are using sequential download.

 #### Does it downloads the whole file?
 Do I need the space?
 Is it ever deleted?
 Yes and yes.
-Stream will pre-allocate the whole file before download.
+XBMCtorrent will pre-allocate the whole file before download.
 So if you want to watch a 4GB video, you'll need the 4GB.
-The file is deleted once you stop watching it, unless you choose to keep files from within the addon settings.
+The file is deleted once you stop watching it.

 #### Where is the file located?
 Can I change it?
-Currently the file is downloaded in the same directory as the torrent2http executable by default (in resources/bin/<OS>/ in the addon directory).
-You can change this location from within Stream's settings.
+Currently the file is download in the same directory as the torrent2http executable (in resources/bin/<OS>/ in the addon directory).
+You cannot change it yet, but that will be configurable in the near future.

 #### Can I keep the file after playback?
 Yes, just enable this option in the addon settings.